Australia’s coronavirus response

 Our carefully crafted plans

 All the above brought up to speed much earlier to tackle the then much talked about Bird flu pandemic.
-So the bird flu fear help get our response playbook to be in order to handle the challenge.
+So the bird flu fear help get our response playbook to be in order to handle the Covid challenge.

 It also took into account the lessons learnt from the highly infectious SARS outbreak that took hold in 2002 – 2004 in neighbouring countries.